brownplt/iticse-in-flow-2014/report/sections/feedback.md

 Thus, while students benefit from reviews, reviewers (who also may be students) benefit from meta-reviews.

-According to Ramachandran and Gehringer [RG] reviews consist of (1) summative, (2) problem detection, and (3) advisory content, and meta-reviews can point out to which degree a review contains each of these three types of contents.
+According to Ramachandran and Gehringer[cite](rg:auto-assess-rev-lsa) reviews consist of (1) summative, (2) problem detection, and (3) advisory content, and meta-reviews can point out to which degree a review contains each of these three types of contents.